TheQuib/thequib.github.io/content/post/100-days-of-homelab/index.md

  - [X] Set up IPMI port on Proxmox host
  - [ ] Run updates on all servers
  - [ ] Take a dive into Jekyll and other static site generators (as I primarily use Hugo)
+ - [ ] SnipeIT for inventory of all the things